The Amsterdam Treaty

 - Beach, D. (2004).
 The unseen hand in treaty reform negotiations: The role and influence of the treaty negotiations.
 Journal of European Public Policy, 11(3), 408–439.

 - Best, E. (2002).
-The United Kingdom: From isolation to towards influence.
+The United Kingdom: From isolation towards influence?
 In F. Laursen (Ed.), The Amsterdam treaty: National preference formation, interstate bargaining and outcome (pp. 359–378).
 Odense, Denmark: Odense University Press.

 - Christiansen, T., & Reh, C. (2009).
 Constitutionalizing the European Union.
 London, UK: Palgrave Macmillan.